m-mdy-m/algorithms-data-structures/8.Testing-And-Debugging-Techniques/Testing/README.md

 * **Testing is Not a Gatekeeper:**  Testing should be collaborative, aiming to improve software quality, not hinder development progress.

+## Standards and Patterns

+* **Arrange-Act-Assert (AAA) Pattern:** This common structure promotes readability and maintainability of unit tests.
+It involves setting up the test environment (Arrange), executing the code under test (Act), and then verifying the expected outcome (Assert).
+[More complete description]()

+* **xUnit (Unit Testing):**  Many popular unit testing frameworks have their own conventions for naming tests and structuring assertions.
+For instance, xUnit typically uses test names that start with "test_" followed by a descriptive name of the functionality being tested.
+[More complete description]()

+* **BDD (Behavior-Driven Development):**  BDD utilizes a human-readable Gherkin syntax to describe test scenarios in terms of user stories and expected behavior.
+This promotes collaboration between developers, testers, and stakeholders.
+[More complete description]()

+* **IEEE (Institute of Electrical and Electronics Engineers):**  While IEEE doesn't have a dedicated test writing standard, their broader software development standards (IEEE Std 1028-2016) address testing practices indirectly.
+These standards emphasize the importance of documented testing plans and procedures.[More complete description]()

+* **ISO (International Organization for Standardization):** Similar to IEEE, ISO offers general software development standards (ISO/IEC 12207) that influence testing practices  by setting guidelines for the software development lifecycle, which includes testing phases.
+[More complete description]()

+* **Software Requirements Specification (SRS):** This document outlines the functional and non-functional requirements of a software system.
+Testing should ensure the software fulfills these defined requirements.
+[More complete description]()

+* **IEC (International Electrotechnical Commission):**  IEC 61508 is a series of standards specifically for safety-critical systems.
+These standards include detailed guidelines for testing such systems, with a focus on ensuring they meet rigorous safety requirements.
+[More complete description]()

 ## implementations
 Reading about testing is great, but true learning comes from implementing them.
 Hands-on experience lets you practice, solve unexpected issues, and see the impact firsthand.
 Dive into different tests in your project - unit, integration, functional - and remember, testing is a continuous journey!